IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Sounds of freedom!/README.md

 ![](2.png)

-That bus stop at the bottom right and the shape made it seem especially promising so we decided to use street view and after moving it around a little, we saw this:
+That bus stop at the bottom right and the shape made it seem especially promising (Yay!) so we decided to use street view and after moving it around a little, we saw this:

 ![](3.png)

-The 3 walkway-like paths straight ahead leading to the pond looks just like the video, as does the shelter on the left of the pond.
+The 3 walkway-like paths straight ahead leading to the pond looks just like the video, as does the shelter on the left of the pond. :D

 We also took a look at the bus stop

 ![](1.png)

 and it looked rather identical to the one in the video.